Generic Name: anastrozole (an AS troe zole)

 Anastrozole can decrease bone mineral density, which may increase your risk of developing osteoporosis.
 Your bone mineral density may need to be tested before and during treatment with anastrozole.

 Although it is not likely that a postmenopausal woman would be pregnant, anastrozole could harm an unborn baby.
-Do not take this medicine if you are pregnant or may become pregnant.
+Do not take anastrozole if you are pregnant or may become pregnant.
 Use effective birth control if you are not past menopause, and tell your doctor right away if you become pregnant during treatment.

 It is not known whether anastrozole passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using anastrozole.